Employment Application Process

 Applications for consideration are forwarded to the hiring department manager for review.
 The department manager, in collaboration with Human Resources, determines which applicants will be interviewed.

 Interviews are scheduled.
 At the interview, applicants are required to complete an employment application, a background investigation form and a reference release form.
 Fully-completed forms should be returned to Human Resources as soon as possible.

 Human Resources conducts reference checks on candidates considered for hire.
-At this time, a criminal background and federal sanctions check is also conducted through Public Safety at the Health Center.
+At this time, a criminal background and federal sanctions check is also conducted through Public Safety at UConn Health.
 Offers of employment are dependent on these clearances.